-SQL Exercises: Prepare a list in ascending order for the salesmen who works either for one or more customer or not yet join under any of the customers
+SQL Exercise: Salesmen works either for one or more customer or not

 SQL JOINS: Exercise-12 with Solution

-Write a SQL statement to make a list in ascending order for the salesmen who works either for one or more customer or not yet join under any of the customers.
+Write a SQL statement to generate a list in ascending order of salespersons who work either for one or more customers or have not yet joined any of the customers.

 Sample table: customer

 SELECT a.cust_name,a.city,a.grade, b.name AS "Salesman", b.city FROM customer a RIGHT OUTER JOIN salesman b ON b.salesman_id=a.salesman_id ORDER BY b.salesman_id;

 cust_name city grade Salesman city Brad Davis New York 200 James Hoog New York Nick Rimando New York 100 James Hoog New York Graham Zusi California 200 Nail Knite Paris Julian Green London 300 Nail Knite Paris Geoff Cameron Berlin 100 Lauson Hen San Jose Brad Guzan London Pit Alex London Fabian Johnson Paris 300 Mc Lyon Paris Jozy Altidor Moscow 200 Paul Adam Rome

 The said SQL query is performing a right outer join on the customer table alias a and the salesman table alias b on the 'salesman_id' column.
 It is then selecting the 'cust_name', 'city', and 'grade' columns from the customer table, and the 'name' and 'city' columns from the salesman table.
 The result is ordered by the 'salesman_id' column.